On Sunday, November 11, 2018 (Veterans Day), the Tribe humbly honored its veterans, past and present, at Pasekinga (San Fernando), CA

 -Rudy J. Ortega Jr., Tribal President

-Honoring Tataviam Warriors Bobby Cooke (L) and John Amos Ward (R).
+Honoring Tataviam Warriors Robert Cooke (L) and John Kenneth Ward (R).

 Honoring Richard Bernard Ortega (L) who stands with his family, including his son Tataviam Senator Richard Ortega (R).

 Bernice Cooke, Tataviam Elders Councilmember receiving certificate on behalf her late father, Bennie Cooke.

 Honoring Richard Reyes (Center R), who is surrounded by family after receiving a Tataviam Tribal Flag

 Recipient of the Tataviam Community Involvement certificate, Angel De La Cruz, surrounded by family.

 Tataviam Senator Raymond Salas, Robert Peralta, Tataviam Senator Mark Villaseñor